 - Sexual trauma

-- A traumatic birth
+- Traumatic birth

-- Cancer or another serious health diagnosis
+- Cancer or a severe health diagnosis

 Why Do People Experience Anniversary Reactions?